 The difference between season ratings isn’t obvious to someone new to camping.
 A closer look will help you detect the differences.

 Season ratings on tents refer to their substantiality.
 It tells you which weather it’ll sustain in.
-One season tents are used in warm temperatures.
-Two season tents can survive in little rainfall.
+One season tents are used in warm temperatures while Two season tents can survive in little rainfall.

 The more seasons there are, the more pressure the tent can withstand.
-There are five season tents made for intense climates!
+There are five season tents made for extreme weather conditions!
 It’s confusing to hear about these industry terms at first.

 Especially once you learn that 4 season tents aren’t ideal for summer camping.
 Why not?
 It’s because it’s a heavy weather tent.
 A 3 season tent is more appropriate for the summer.
 It’s lighter and easier to carry.